olimu/Robotic-Model-Self-Driving-Bus/README.md

 # Robotic Model Self Driving Bus
-2022 Science Fair Project - Comparing Modular and Integrated Autonomous Vehicle Systems: Inspired by the Human Brain
+Comparing Modular and Integrated Autonomous Vehicle Systems: Inspired by the Human Brain

 My school was delayed by 2 weeks this year because few drivers were willing to take the risk of contracting COVID from school kids.
 Outside of school, minors can’t call ride-sharing services because of age restrictions placed after kids were kidnapped by drivers.
 Additionally, many kids are abducted while waiting for transportation, even at school bus stops.
 I wanted to engineer an autonomous vehicle capable of reducing this need for human drivers, and providing minors with a new safe mode of transportation.

-My robot consists of two Raspberry Pi, one which uses two cameras for driving, detecting people and stop signs.
-The second Raspberry Pi receives instructions from the drive Pi, and uses a gyroscope sensor to command a motor driver to drive or turn the robot.
+My robot consists of a Perception Raspberry Pi  which processes camera data to sense lane lines, people, and stop signs.
+The Drive Pi receives instructions from the Perception Pi, using the motor driver and gyroscope to steer the robot.

 code
 - drive programs